SpencerJobe/MicroEngine/README.md

 &nbsp;
 **_Information_**

-The `include` function allows you to include additonal code from other script files.
+The `include` function allows you to include additional code from other script files.
 Use this command at the top of the `game.js` file.
 Once all code from every include has loaded, the MicroEngine will call the `ready` function.